diegopereiraeng/drone-sonar-plugin/DOCS.md

     * TRACE: Display DEBUG logs + the timings of all ElasticSearch queries and Web API calls executed by the SonarQube Scanner.
 * `showProfiling`: Display logs to see where the analyzer spends time.
 Default value `false`
 * `branchAnalysis`: Pass currently analysed branch to SonarQube.
 (Must not be active for initial scan!)
 Default value `false`
+* `libraries`: Comma-separated paths to files with third-party libraries (JAR or Zip files) used by your project.
+Wildcards can be used: `sonar.java.libraries=path/to/Library.jar,directory/**/*.jar`

 * `usingProperties`: Using the `sonar-project.properties` file in root directory as sonar parameters.
 (Not include `sonar_host` and